toehead2001/aeroshot/README.md

 AeroShot is a free (GPLv3) and open source screenshot utility designed for capturing individual windows.
 It captures screenshots **with full transparency**, such as seen in the Windows Aero visual style.
 This allows for a clean and professional screenshot, useful for showcasing an application.
 The entire program is written in C#, heavily utilizing the Windows API.

-AeroShot was original developed by Caleb Joseph in 2011, and was inspired by the proprietary [Window Clippings](http://www.windowclippings.com/) program.
+AeroShot was originally developed by Caleb Joseph in 2011, and was inspired by the proprietary [Window Clippings](http://www.windowclippings.com/) program.

 Please leave any feature suggestions or bug reports in the issue tracker.

+Downloads are available at the bottom of the page.

-## AeroShot Classic & AeroShot Mini
+## AeroShot Mini
-My version of AeroShot comes in two flavors: **AeroShot Classic** & **AeroShot Mini**.
-Both are based on AeroShot's original Free Software source code.
-See the Changelog below.

-**AeroShot Classic** is the AeroShot that you know and love, but with added features and GUI enhancements.
+AeroShot is dead, long live **AeroShot Mini**!

-**AeroShot Mini** runs from the system tray and doesn't have a main window GUI.
+AeroShot Mini is the next generation of the original AeroShot, and is based on its Free Software code base.
+AeroShot Mini runs from the system tray, and doesn't have a main window GUI.
 A settings window is still available if need.

-Development will be focused here.
+If you want the original AeroShot experience with the newer features, **AeroShot Classic** is available.
+See the comparison table below.

 Feature | AeroShot Classic | AeroShot Mini
 ------- | ---------------- | -------------
-Send screenshots to the clipboard | **Yes** | **Yes** Save screenshots to disk | **Yes** | **Yes** Automatically resize windows when capturing screenshots | **Yes** | **Yes** Transparent, Opaque, or Checkered backgrounds | **Yes** | **Yes** Capture mouse pointer in screenshots | **Yes** | **Yes** Delayed screenshot capture when using hotkey | **Yes** | **Yes** Capture screenshots via GUI | **Yes** | No
+Send screenshots to the clipboard | **Yes** | **Yes** Save screenshots to disk | **Yes** | **Yes**
+Resize windows when capturing screenshots | **Yes** | **Yes** Transparent, Opaque, or Checkered backgrounds | **Yes** | **Yes** Capture mouse pointer in screenshots | **Yes** | **Yes** Delayed screenshot capture when using hotkey | **Yes** | **Yes** Disable ClearType while capturing screenshots | **Yes** | **Yes** Capture screenshots via GUI | **Yes** | No
 System tray icon | No | **Yes**